LolaSL/demo-art-gallery/README.md

-# This is the Demo of an Art Gallery which is performed in minimalistic vatiant  in React and using i18n for content translation in two languages (Client part - front-end).
+# This is the Demo of an Art Gallery which is performed in minimalistic vatiant  in React and using i18n for content translation in two languages (Client part - front-end)

 # Demo - Art -  Gallery Management System

-## Objective: To create Demo Art Gallery Management System that keeps record of artists, their paintings, art gallery details, exhibition details and option for subscription.
+## Objective: To create Demo Art Gallery Management System that keeps record of artists, their paintings, art gallery details, exhibition details and option for subscription

-## Abstract: This project intends to include various features related to an art gallery i.e. information about gallery, exhibition, artists, their paintings etc. The main aim is to help art lovers know about different exhibition details organised by Art Gallery, the art work included, the artists.
+## Abstract: This project intends to include various features related to an art gallery i.e. information about gallery, exhibition, artists, their paintings etc. The main aim is to help art lovers know about different exhibition details organised by Art Gallery, the art work included, the artists

-# Role Based Access Control, RBAC:
+# Role Based Access Control, RBAC

-## This project allows two types of user:
+## This project allows two types of user

 1. Site Editor.
 2. Site Guest.

-### The activities of  Site Editor are:
+### The activities of  Site Editor are

 1. Manages with minor and major features for Demo Art Gallery Application:
 2. Manages (create/ edit/remove/save) major and minor application features such as navbar, search area, alert, buttons, content, titles, inputs, pictures etc.
 3. Manages (choose/ change) application colors such as navbar color, buttons color, background color, title and content color etc.

-### The activities of  Site Guest are:
+### The activities of  Site Guest are

 1. Uses Demo Art Gallery Application features for its purposes.
 2. Reaches Application site by URL